 - You must own your own thoughts.
 Listen to others, but make your own decision.

-- You must grown in knowledge and expand you mind.
+- You must grow in knowledge and expand your mind.

 - You must clarify any unhealthy thinking.
 As we improve in this area with new boundaries, we will feel better and be able to communicate more effectively.